shuyanzhou/shuyanzhou.github.io/index.md

 <a id="about-me"></a>
 Hi, I’m Shuyan, a PhD student of the Language Technologies Institute in the School of Computer Science at [Carnegie Mellon University](https://www.cmu.edu).
 I am fortunately advised by Professor [Graham Neubig](http://phontron.com).
 Before that, I received my bachelor degree in Computer Science and Technology from Harbin Institute of Technology.

 My research interests lie in natural language command and control.
+My goal is to create AI agents that would free human beings from tedious tasks and aid them in better decision makings.

 I am best reached by email at [shuyanzh@cs.cmu.edu](mailto:shuyanzh@cs.cmu.edu).
 Feel free to reach out about my research or anything else I might be able to help with.
 I’m always happy to answer questions about getting started with NLP research and applying to Ph.D. programs, especially for underrepresented groups like women, LGBTQ+.

+Outside research, I enjoy bouldering (20% on progress bar), playing tennis (30%), snowboarding (10%), rap (1%) and stand-up comedy (1%).
+I also play pingpong (80%) and basketball (70%).

 <!-- <span style="font-size:0.85em">**I'm on the job market!** Please [send me an email](mailto:srijhwan@cs.cmu.edu) if you think I'd be a good fit for your industry research group.
 My CV can be found [here](/ShrutiRijhwani_CV.pdf).</span> -->